Hot Summer Vegetables That Beat the Heat

 Sweet potatoes are another southern favorite that won’t flag when the temperatures rise.
 Space-saving bushy (rather than vining) varieties tend to be most desirable for home gardeners, and of these, ‘Carolina Bunch’ and ‘Vardaman’ are two of the best.
 The disease-resistant ‘Carolina Bunch’ is highly productive, offering loads of pale-orange-fleshed tuberous roots, or “potatoes.”
 The equally productive ‘Vardaman’ has deepest orange sweet potatoes with award-winning flavor.
 If planted along berms amended with Black Gold® Garden Compost Blend, both varieties will bear loads of roots, even in the worst summer heat.

 When it comes to tomatoes, a few perform exceptionally when summer days exceed 95 degrees Fahrenheit and nights remain warm, while most simply stop growing until scorching days subside.
-A great classic red slicer for heat is ‘Heat Wave II’, which bears meaty, flavorful, medium-sized tomatoes, even in 100 degree Fahrenheit heat.
+A great classic red slicer for heat is ‘Heat Wave II’, which bears meaty, flavorful, medium-sized tomatoes, even in 100 degrees Fahrenheit heat.
 And luckily, the finest tasting cherry tomato, ‘Sungold’, just happens to be a top performer in hot weather.
 Its bright orange, super sweet, highly flavorful fruits resist cracking and are produced in profusion.
 The 2013 AAS award-winning cherry tomato ‘Jasper’ has also been shown to perform well under stressful summer weather conditions.

 Summer isn’t summer without summer squash, and the best-of-the-best for taste and heat tolerance, high yields, and good flavor is Zucchetta Rampicante Tromboncino (Cucurbita moschata ‘Tromba d’Albenga’).
 The vines are large and rambling, but they produce delicious, long, curved summer squashes all summer — through hot and cool weather — up until frost.
 Towards the end of the season, let a few hang on the vines until their skin hardens.
 These can be saved and eaten as winter squash.

 For best plant health and yields, be sure to feed all your vegetables with organic fertilizer early in the season.
 Amendments such as Garden Compost Blend and Earthworm Castings Blend will also ensure your plants thrive by maintaining proper soil moisture and aeration.
 Doing this will encourage vigorous root growth.
 Double–digging is another great way to optimize healthy, deep root growth, which enables plants to better withstand moderate drought and high heat.